DavidSaj/ChoreLink/README.md

 UI clean up
 add detail part of task
-add weekly selection biweekly etc cancel button. also with pressing the top change calendar option at one point add option to select full day. add option to select until a date.
+change calendar option at one point add option to select full day. add option to add list. add options to create subtasks for a chore. like dinner and cleaning up. add shopping list option too for dinner

 Calendar page:

-the month selection is in the header. should not be. there it should be welcome to calendar so move down. when scrolling down there are weekly non time specific tasks. clean up ui indication red line of exact date.
+when scrolling down there are weekly non time specific tasks. clean up ui mark today on the threedaycalendar to further show today

 Log in Page: